Autism What to Know and What Comes Next

 • Lines up objects or prefers organization

-• Fixates on one part of object or toy
+• Fixates on one part of an object or toy

 • Gets upset with changes in routine